Charge rate

 The cost recovery charge for biosecurity clearance of declared low value goods - valued at AUD $1,000 or less - being brought into Australian territory by air or sea commenced on 1 October 2024.

-Any reporting party lodging a short form, long form or cargo report SAC declaration into the Integrated Cargo System (ICS) will be charged a fee of 36 cents per declaration for the 2024-25 financial year.
+Any reporting party lodging 278 or more SAC declarations into the Integrated Cargo System (ICS) will be liable to pay the charge.

 SAC Cost Recovery Charge: Charging fact sheet (PDF 230 KB)